trentyou/trentyou.github.io/_posts/2014-12-4-UITableViewCell Shadows and Performance.md

 12/4/2014

 Today I've been working on implementing drop shadows in my UITableViewCells.
+In my opinion, the sense of depth created by the shadows makes the cells look much better.

 <br>
 <br>